If you’re a plant manager or buyer, there are many reasons to purchase an air-operated double-diaphragm (AODD) pump.

 A Pumping Partner Can Help Maximize Efficiency

-There are dozens of AODD pump manufacturers.
+There are dozens of air-operated double diaphragm (AODD) pump manufacturers.
 When it comes to choosing your pumping partner, make sure you select a manufacturer with deep pumping experience and a track record of maximizing efficiency.

 Since 1983, Versamatic has offered world-class AODD pumps, superior customer service and dedicated engineering and after-sales support teams that provide trusted, hands-on assistance from order placement through each pump's life cycle.